How you can express your views

 Your views are important to us: we’re always keen to hear your questions, comments and concerns.

-As well as speaking to the class teacher, Mrs Kirwan will provide you with an overview of your child’s learning as well as talk about ways to support you and your child.
+As well as speaking to the class teacher, Mrs Kirwan can discuss your child’s learning with you as well as talk about ways to support you and your child.
 She treats all feedback sensitively and appropriately – your feedback is one of the ways we can keep getting better and better.

 Put your views in writing